Constrained Stochastic Recursive Momentum Successive Convex Approximation: Proposed Algorithm

-with $\eta_0 = \frac{\bar{k}}{w^{1/3}}$.
-Such a choice is adapts to the gradient norm and is known to reduce the bias as well as the variance of the resulting gradient estimate \cite{tran2019hybrid}.
+with $\eta_0 = \frac{\bar{k}}{w^{1/3}} < 1$.
+If we ensure that $\beta_t <1$, this choice adapts to the gradient norm \cite{cutkosky2019momentum} and is known to reduce the bias as well as the variance of the resulting gradient estimate \cite{tran2019hybrid}.
 The CoSTA algorithm is summarized in Algorithm \ref{algo1}.